org-metaeffekt/metaeffekt-documentation/metaeffekt-annex/README.md

 Remarks:
 - within SPDX - for example of package element level - the declared license maps the associated license here.
-- please note, that is the supply chain it is regarded advisable to differentiate declared and associated licenses.
+- please note, that in the supply chain it is regarded as advisable to differentiate declared and associated licenses.
 - declared (by the creator of the package) an associated (by the consumer of the package) are regarded different concepts.

 ### Effective Licenses